diku-dk/futhark-mode/README.md

 ## Testing

-Run `futhark-mode.el-corpus-test.sh` to test if the auto-indentation works.
-If you find a piece of code that futhark-mode cannot indent properly, please fix it, and put a small example in the `futhark-mode.el-corpus` directory to ensure that it doesn't break in the future.
+Run `test.sh` to test if the auto-indentation works.
+If you find a piece of code that futhark-mode cannot indent properly, please fix it, and put a small example in the `test-corpus` directory to ensure that it doesn't break in the future.

-Note that not all of the indentation examples in `futhark-mode.el-corpus` are necessarily *ideal*.
+Note that not all of the indentation examples in `test-corpus` are necessarily *ideal*.
 Some of them exemplify behaviour that we would like to fix (but exist as a regression test to avoid even worse outcomes).

 ## Authors